csquare-d/k8s-training/Soapbox.md

 ## The Honest Truth: You Probably Don't Need Kubernetes

-Here's something that often gets lost in the hype: **most applications don't need Kubernetes**.
+Here's something that often gets glossed over: **most applications don't need Kubernetes**.

 Kubernetes was designed for Google-scale problems.
 Unless you're operating at significant scale or have specific requirements that align with Kubernetes' strengths, you're likely adding complexity without proportional benefit.